 Burglary of a building, not a habitation, carries a possible state jail sentence of 180 days to two years.
 Burglary of a habitation, though, is considered a second-degree felony with a potential prison sentence of two to 20 years.

 If a person burglarizes a habitation with intent to commit a felony other than theft – criminal assault, rape or murder for example – the charges increase to a first-degree felony and that person could be sentenced to life in prison.
 There are also significant fines associated with burglary charges of up $10,000.

-If you are facing criminal theft charges, be it theft, robbery, or burglary, it is absolutely essential that you hire an experienced attorney to help you navigate your case.
-You need an experienced Houston criminal defense attorney who has successfully resolved a theft, robbery, or burglary case similar to yours before.
+If you are facing criminal theft charges, be it theft, robbery, or burglary, it is absolutely essential that you hire an experienced robbery lawyer to help you navigate your case.
 We know just how stressful, frustrating, and frightening this process can be, and how easily it is to feel overwhelmed.
 The legal system can be complicated, but you don’t have to face it alone.
-The legal team at J.D.
-Silva & Associates is ready to work with you on a one-on-one basis to make sure that all details in your case are heard and the most successful possible defense strategy is devised.
+The Pearland Criminal Defense Lawyers at J.D.
+Silva & Associates are ready to work with you on a one-on-one basis to make sure that all details in your case are heard and the most successful possible defense strategy is devised.